How does the Construction industry address sustainability?

 Procedure or Method of Estimating in Construction

 In the construction industry, estimation is a fundamental process used to projection the probable cost of a project before actual construction begins.
 Budgeting, Project planning, resource allocation are all made easier with an accurate estimate.
 It helps both the client and the contractor understand the financial scope of the project, compare tenders and avoid spending beyond budget.
 To prepare an accurate estimate, a organized approach or procedure must be followed.
-The methods of estimation that are commonly used in construction are described in detail in this article.
+In this article, we are able to give an explanation for the manner or approach of estimating in construction, the kinds of estimates, the significance of estimation and the step-by means of-step method utilized by expert estimators.

 1. Data Collection for the Project : The first step in estimation is collecting all necessary project information, which includes: